amitkumarr78/amitkumarr78/README.md

 ## 👨‍💻 About me

-- 🚀 I am a fresher **DevOps & Cloud Engineer** with a strong focus on building real-world infrastructure and automation systems.
+- 🚀Immediate Joiner **DevOps & Cloud Engineer** with a strong focus on building real-world infrastructure and automation systems.

 - ⚙️ I have hands-on experience with **AWS, Docker, Jenkins, Terraform, Ansible**, along with a foundation in **Linux (Ubuntu), Python, Bash, and MySQL**.